 The tragedy was so sudden and shocking that friends of the dead man have not been able to fully realize what has taken place.
-It is not known who did the killing, in fact no one seems to be suspected.
-All that seems to be destributed because is the tragedy has be suspected.
-All that seems to be definitely known is that the tragedy has occurred, and that someone saw a crowd of hoodlums with revolvers a block or more distant just before the shooting.
+It is not known what did the killing, in fact no one seems to be suspected.
+All that seems to be definitely known is that the tragedy has definitely known is that the tragedy has occurred, and that someone saw a crowd of hoodlums with revolvers a block or more distant just before the shooting.
 There was, it is thought, two revolvers in the crowd which was made up of young men.
-They were seen by a woman who, however, does not know any of them.
-A careful inquiry into the affair to being conducted and every effort will be made to bring the guilty to justice reduing and the soon expired. be made to bring the guilty to justice though from the present outlook the identity of Mr. Graham's siayer may never be disclosed.
-It is thought the ground mortally wounded, a bullet wing pierced his breast.
-Mr. Niels bring pierced his breast.
-Mr. Niels bring pierced his breast.
-Mr. Niels bring pierced his breast are a since as he could be allowed by an enterny is scouted as he is believed to have had no difficulty or misunderstanding with any man, sufficiently grave to have led up to such a very ugly mystery.
+They were seen by a woman who, however, does not know one of them any of them.

+any of them.
+A careful inquiry into the affair to being conducted and every effort will be made to bring the guilty to justice though from the present outlook the identity of Mr. Graham's slayer may never be disclosed.
+It is thought the gang of hoodlums has become so thoroughly frightened that it will en-deavor to its utmost to keep the af-fair secret.
+The idea that Mr. Graham was killed by an enemy is scouted as he is believed to have had no difficulty or misunderstanding with any man, remore).
+Simultaneously, with the sere more).
+Si

 Judge Timmony carried a sack of peaches, while Judge Cherry went on ahead, reaching the mine first.
-SUDDEN DEATH SUDDEN DEATH SUDDEN DEATH SUDDEN DEATH Judge Timmeny was unconscious and his face had become so purple that it was unrecognizable and his breathing was so faint that it was almost im-perceptible.
-Judge Cherry held the dy-Popular Police Justice Falls Dead perceptible.
-Judge Cherry held the dy-ing man's head and ernest efforts were made to restore him to consciousness but they were futile.
-The form grew cold and stiff in their arms and so strong was the spell of grief upon them that no one spoke a word for a long space.
-They finally drew themselves together and carried the remains to the cabin.
-Judge Cherry then made his way to Wasatch and telephoned the startling news to the police station.
+GE TIMINIUMY'S SUDDEN DEATH SUDDEN DEATH Police Justice Falls Dead In Pine Canyon.
+M OF HEART FAILURE.
+M of HEART FAILURE.
+M of HEART FAILURE.
+M of HEART FAILURE.
+Popular Police Justice Falls Dead VICTIM OF HEART FAILURE.
 Four miners carried the body to the tramway which conveyed it to Wasatch.
 Undertaker Evans was notified and he sent a conveyance to bring the re-mains to the city.
-They reached here VICTIM OF HEART FAILURE.
-Was Ascending a Mountain to His mains to the city.
 They reached here about 2 o'clock this mornnig.
-Judge Cherry thinks the cause of death way heart failure due to the high altitude the steep climbing and the hot sun.
+Judge Cherry thinks the cause of death was heart failure due to the high altitude, the steep climbing and the hot sun.
 Judge Timmony carried a \$4,000 life insurance policy in a fraternal order.
 BIOGRAPHICAL SKETCH.
 John B. Timmony was born in Pittsburg, Pa., on November 30, 1845.
-He was only sixteen years of age when the civil war broke out but he enlisted in the Union army and served throughout the war.
+He was only sixteen years of age when the civil war broke out but he in the Union army and served through-out the war.
 In 1877 he moved to Ohio where he studied law and was admitted to the bar.
 He removed to Kimball county, Nebraska, in 1885, where he practiced his profession.
 In 1888 he was elected county attorney of Kimball county.
-In the succeeding year he married Miss Arvilla Smith, of Illinois, and resigning his office came to Salt county. ben called to a higher court, not to Lake.
-He first entered the employ of judge but be judged, and many an act the street car company, and later engaged in the real estate business In 1891 he became a partner with Stephens and Schroeder in the practice of law, and in July, 1893, he was appointed Deputy United States marshall by Marshall Brigham.
-He remained in that position until Utah obtained statehood when he became a law partner of Judge A. N. Cherry.
-In 1897 he was appointed to a deputyship under Sheriff Lewis, and in November of that year he was elected to the position of police justice, which position he held for two years, and was re-elected in November,
+In the succeeding year he married Miss Arvilla Smith, of Illinois, and resigning his office came to Salt Lake.
+He first entered the employ of judge but be judged, and many an act the street car company, and later engaged in the real estate business.
+In 1891 he became a partner with Stephens and Schroeder in the practice of law, and in July, 1893, he was appointed Deputy United States marshall by Deputy Marshall Brigham.
+He remained in that position until Utah obtained statenood when he became a law partner of Judge A. N. Cherry.
+In 1897 he was appointed to a deputyship under Sheriff Lewis, and in November of that year he was elected to the position of police justice, which position he held for two years, and was re-elected in November, 1899.